codio-content/Flode-Conditions/.guides/content/OR-operator-d8b2.md

-Consider the following example that checks to see if a number outside the range -100 to +100
+Consider the following example that checks to see if a number is outside the range -100 to +100

 > If the number is less than -100 **or** greater than 100